-For setup information for VCS:
+For setup information for VCS for RHEL and SUSE:

-See "Installing and configuring Veritas Cluster Server for virtual machine and application availability" on page 39.
+See "Installing and configuring Veritas Cluster Server for Virtual Machine availability and application availability" on page 56.

 Note: You can also use the cluster functionality of Veritas Storage Foundation HA or Veritas Storage Foundation Cluster File System HA if you need storage management capabilities in addition to virtual machine availability for your KVM host.